About the Health Disparities and Health Inequality Certificate Program

 - Be able to identify, describe, and be knowledgeable regarding possible solutions to address/reduce health inequalities in different populations

-The certificate program is open to masters and doctoral students currently enrolled in any division of the Johns Hopkins University, with the exception of JHSPH MAS degree students, who are not eligible to apply.
+The certificate program is open to master's and doctoral students currently enrolled in any division of the Johns Hopkins University, with the exception of BSPH MAS degree students, who are not eligible to apply.

 Applicants must submit the declaration of intent form prior to starting coursework.